RanggaBS/bully-scripting/docs/02-dsl-reference/basic-concepts/01-about-dsl.md

 ---
 sidebar_position: 1
-title: 'About DSL'
+title: About DSL
-pagination_label: 'About DSL'
+pagination_label: About DSL
-sidebar_label: 'About'
+sidebar_label: About
-description: 'Learn about the DSL, its purpose, and how it can help you in your projects.'
+description: "Derpy's Script Loader (DSL) is a script loader for Bully: Scholarship Edition (PC).
+It allows you to run scripts, access Lua's standard library, and provides many features to enhance the modding experience."
 ---

 # Derpy Script Loader

 Derpy's Script Loader (DSL) is a script loader for Bully: Scholarship Edition (PC).
-It can be downloaded [here](./about-dsl), and installation is covered by the included `readme.txt`.
+It can be downloaded [here](/docs/miscellaneous/downloads/dsl), and installation is covered by the included `readme.txt`.
 Here are a few of the things that DSL excels at doing, and how they help the overall modding process.

 - Load scripts directly from a folder with the simple loading system, or even from a zip archive.